Director, Dance/Movement Therapy Program

 Clinical Internship Practicum II

-This course is a continuation of Clinical Practicum I. Students will continue to deepen their comprehension of dance/movement therapy theory, as well as to expand and hone their clinical skills.
+This course is a continuation of Clinical Internship Practicum I (DMTP 7106).
+Students will continue to deepen their comprehension of dance/movement therapy theory, as well as to expand and hone their clinical skills.
 Through the sharing of real-life experiences from their internship settings, students will continue to explore topics such as professionalism, supervision, transference, countertransference, and kinesthetic empathy, thus bridging theory and practice.
 Through group discussion, movement experientials, written papers, and in-class presentations, students will continue to practice their therapeutic skills and deepen their understanding of dance/movement therapy.

 Faculty